dask/dask-ml/docs/source/hyper-parameter-search.rst

 .. ipython:: python

    n_examples = 20 * len(X_train)  # 20 passes through dataset for best model
-   n_params = 81  # approximate number of parameters to sample; more will be sampled
+   n_params = 94  # sample approximately 100 parameters; more than 94 will be sampled

 With this, it's easy use a rule-of-thumb to compute the inputs to Hyperband: